fine-tuning/naver_re/README.md

 # naver_re

-this area will be static-dashboard
+this area will be a static-dashboard